powsybl/powsybl.github.io/docs/configuration/modules/javaScriptPostProcessor.md

 # Optional properties

 ## printToStdOut
-The `printToStdOut` is an optional property that defines if the output of the script ot the standard output stream.
+The `printToStdOut` is an optional property that defines whether the output of the script is printed to the standard output stream or not.
 The default value of this property is `true`.

 ## script